 The Agent Scully is a sci-fi/fantasy character who insists that events can be interpreted according to mundane explanations.
-They never waver from this view, even though crazy things happen in episode after episode demonstrating how illogical or otherwise bizarre the universe is, prompting lectures from The Protagonist to this effect if they're not busy lecturing everyone else, that is.
+They never waver from this view, even though crazy things happen in episode after episode demonstrating how illogical or otherwise bizarre the universe is, prompting lectures to this effect if they're not busy lecturing everyone else, that is.
 Once convinced that something is a Windmill, they will never step down from this belief no matter the evidence to the contrary, thus becoming a Windmill Crusader themself.

 They may have no tolerance for flights of fancy whatsoever.
 If the character is a parent and their child merrily announces that they spent the afternoon playing with fairies, they may immediately retort "Fairies don't exist!"
 There will, of course, be little to no explanation given for why fairies don't exist; the fact of the matter (in their minds) is that they simply don't exist and you're being foolish for even giving the concept a moment's thought.
 The fact that children play pretend all the time and actually have a fairly firm grasp on what's real and what isn't is lost on them such foolish thoughts must be squelched from their heads immediately!
 Likewise, they have no time for fairy tales for these stories depict things that don't (or shouldn't) exist, which makes them nothing but frivolous poppycock, never mind the symbolic nature, moral lessons, and literary value they hold.